Species Survival Plan

 There are 8-10 known subspecies of eclectus parrots that range from Australia, Indonesia, the Solomon Islands and New Guinea.
 Eclectus parrots are well known for their ability to mimic sounds, including human speech.

 They are only outranked by the African Grey and Amazon parrots regarding mimicking ability.
-Not only are they usually capable of learning words, but also phrases, noises and even entire songs.
+Not only are they usually capable of learning words, but also phrases, noises, and even entire songs.
 Yet, not every bird will be able to acquire such a vocabulary and will instead resort to their infamous, car alarm-like squawk.
-When considering a parrot for a pet, people should be aware it is a lifelong commitment with an animal that can be destructive and dangerous to owners and family members.

 MEET THE NEIGHBORS